 You could be guilty of an offence and fined up to £1000, if smoke is emitted from your chimney as a result of:

 - using a non-exempt appliance

 This legislation does not apply to barbecues and bonfires.
-Please see further information and DEFRA's advice on bonfires.
+You can get advice on bonfires on GOV.UK.

 Open fires and wood burning stoves

 We receive more complaints about bonfires than any other form of air pollution.
 Low level smoke has a considerable polluting effect, particularly in built up areas.